 Act III: Settling Up

-The information entered by Alex is now sent back to the administrator.
+The information entered by Marco is now sent back to the administrator.
 This information can then be used for recordkeeping and billing purposes.